sarashamas/docs-calendar/docs/guides/configuration.md

 ### Linking editor fields to data fields

 :::info
-To link the editor field to the corresponding data field, you need to provide special **key** for the editor field `key: "custom_field"`.
+To link the editor field to the corresponding data field, you need to provide special **key** for the editor field <code style = {{color: "green"}}>key: "custom_field"</code>.
 The value of this key will be set automatically in the event data object.
 You can provide the initial data of event via this key.

 ~~~jsx {5,13,24-25,30-31,38-39}
 // editor settings